1 What is Cooperative AI?

 Tooltip Text

 The other sections of the above paper provide more background on the problem of cooperation among agents generally, and is optional content.
-Read those sections if you’re interested in learning how repeated interactions in games can be a powerful, yet fragile and unrealistic, method for fostering cooperation and how equilibrium selection can persist as a problem, even after an intervention aimed at improving cooperation.
+Read those sections if you’re interested in learning how repeated interactions in games can be a powerful, yet fragile and unrealistic, method for fostering cooperation and how equilibrium selection can remain a problem, even after an intervention aimed at improving cooperation.

 Tooltip Text

-The next resource (which also cites the previous paper) covers multi-agent safety with specific consideration of LLM-based agents and provides arguments for why this requires special consideration.
+The next resource covers multi-agent safety with specific consideration of LLM-based agents and provides arguments for why this requires special consideration.
 It also introduces concepts such as emergent multi-agent behaviours and collusion, and discusses to what extent work from MARL applies to LLM agent interactions.
+If you are very new to the concept of LLM-based agents (or “agentic LLMs”) we recommend that you also read section 2.5 (at least up to 2.5.4).

 Tooltip Text